-There are currently twelve ambient air quality monitoring stations in Nevada under the jurisdiction of NDEP.
-Air quality monitoring is represented by both SLAMS and SPMS.
+There are currently nine ambient air quality monitoring stations in Nevada under the jurisdiction of NDEP.
+Air quality monitoring is represented entirely by SLAMS.
 The ozone monitoring conducted by NDEP is done on a seasonal basis from April 1 to October 31 of each year.
 The EPA's approval of a seasonal ozone monitoring schedule for NDEP is documented in Appendix A. There are two meteorological stations, one in Carson City and the other in Pahrump.
 These are used to confirm the local meteorological data from the monitoring stations.